damu1000/hypre_ep/README.md

 - Efficient patch assignment: Inter-rank communication can be reduced by using block-wise patch assignment in 3 dimensions rather than assigning patches linearly. xthreads, ythreads, zthreads parameters in the input file can be used to do so.

-- Adaptive hierarchical parallelism: The main problem with out-of-box OpenMP implementation of parallelizing data parallel loops using OpenMP is not having enough work to justify OpenMP threads synchronization.
+- Hierarchical parallelism - The main problem with out-of-box OpenMP implementation of parallelizing data parallel loops using OpenMP is not having enough work to justify OpenMP threads synchronization.
 The multi-grid algorithm in Hypre goes on coarsening the mesh.
-As a result, the number of cells reduce at every multi-grid level and OpenMP synchronization dominates than the actual computations at coarser levels.
-Yet such data parallel loops can be benifitial at scale because they can reduce number of ranks (or number of EPs) and reduce global reduction costs (MPI_allreduce), provided OpenMP synchronization overheads are reduced.
-(Global reduction takes up-to 30% of execution time on 512 nodes of Theta.)
-The new mechanism uses two level OpenMP parallelism.
-Each EP now spawns its own worker threads (thus each EP is a team of threads now rather than a single thread), but "adaptive" nature uses OpenMP pragma only if number of loop iterations are more than the value set in environment variable "HYPRE_MIN_WORKLOAD".
-Uses parameter "team_size" in input.xml to set number of worker threads.
+As a result, the number of cells reduce at every multi-grid level and OpenMP synchronization dominates than the actual computations at coarser levels resulting into slowdowns.
+That's where the EP model helps where each thread acts as a rank and no thread syncrhonization (except MPI_reduce) is needed.
+Yet using small number of threads (2 to 4) can be helpful to run data parallel loops for thoughput and also reduce communication - "a sweet spot" between both the models.
+That's when upto 1.4x speedup can be seen.
+Use parameter "team_size" in input.xml to set number of worker threads.

+- Adaptive hierarchical parallelism (In Progress): Each EP now spawns its own worker threads (thus each EP is a team of threads now rather than a single thread), but "adaptive" nature uses OpenMP pragma only if number of loop iterations are more than the value set in environment variable "HYPRE_MIN_WORKLOAD".
 The downside is CPU cores remain unused when the number of cells are less than HYPRE_MIN_WORKLOAD.
-Enable by adding "--with-openmp" in configure line of hypre_ep.
-Can be disabled at runtime my setting very high value for HYPRE_MIN_WORKLOAD or by setting team_size in inputs.xml to 1.
 Need to find a sweet spot with number of EPs per rank and team_size so as to keep the cost of global reductions and local openmp synchronization overheads minimal.
+Need to see whether changing number of threads at run-time based on the loop count helps.

 - Vectorization: Enable vectorization of few key kernels (which is not done by default): Add "-DUSE_SIMD" to CFLAGS and CXXFLAGS.
 Do this as the last optimization while checking incremental performance of different optimizations.
 Depending on problem size and communication pattern vectorization can give upto 20% speed-up on KNL.
 (Of corse the same can be done on CPU only version also)